Nguyen2015/vmqa/README.md

 ## Dataset Demo Examples

-You can view the dataset demo examples at the [examples](dataset_examples) folder.
+You can view the dataset demo examples in the [examples](dataset_examples) folder.
 The folder contains 10 examples for each train, dev, and test split.

 ## How to get the full dataset
-To download the full dataset, you have to sign the [User Agreement form](VIMQA_EULA.pdf) and send it to the dataset owner (the email of the owner is in the form).
+To download the full dataset, you have to sign the [User Agreement form](VIMQA_EULA.pdf) and send it to the dataset owner (the owner's email is in the form).

-You will receive instructions to download the full dataset after you sign and send the User Agreement form.
+You will receive instructions on how to download the full dataset after you sign and send the User Agreement form.

 ## Citation
 If you use our dataset, please cite the following paper.